google/WebFundamentals/src/content/en/ilt/pwa/setting-up-the-labs.md

 ### Prerequisites

 * These labs are intended to be used on systems running Windows 7 and later, macOS, and Linux.
 * Multiple browsers - although individual labs may require a specific level of support for progressive web apps, we recommend trying out the labs on multiple browsers (where feasible) so that you get a sense of how different users might experience the app.
+* A programming editor - for example,  [Atom](https://atom.io/),  [Sublime Text](https://www.sublimetext.com/), or  [Notepad++](https://notepad-plus-plus.org/) (for Windows only).